 In 1955, INTERNATIONAL MINERALS & CHEMICALS - Operation.

-Now it has been abandoned for many decades.
+Now the mine sits abandoned for decades.